mac-comp240/hw7-shell/README.md

 it terminate the currently running child process of the shell, if any, and **not the shell itself**.

-Note: you will want to ensure that you are not specifying the use of the C99 standard in your Makefile.
+**Note:** for this to work correctly, make sure your Makefile is **not** specifying the use of the C99 standard!

 Reference: `signal(2)`, `kill(2)`, `getc(3)`

 ### Task 7.
 Run background processes

 If the last token on the command line is `&`, have that program run in the background instead of the foreground.
+This means that the shell program does not wait for the child to return, instead it just continues on right away.

+This task requires you to do the following:
+* After creating the `args` array, check to see if the last token is `&`.
+If so:
+    - Set a flag variable or somehow signal that this command is to be run as a background process
+    - Remove the `&` token from the `args` array
+* In the parent process code after performing a `fork` command:
+    - If the current command is a background one, then don't call `waitpid`
-The prompt should be redisplayed without waiting for the child to return.
-At the start of the loop in `main`, you will need to do the following before displaying the user prompt:
+* At the start of the loop in `main`, before displaying the user prompt, handle background child processes:

-* Check if any children have completed their execution and 'died'--these are known as zombie processes.
-You will need to manually clean them up, a process known as reaping
+    - Check if any children have completed their execution and 'died'--these are known as zombie processes.
-* Reap the zombie children
+    - Ensure that any zombie children have been reaped
-* Display a message to the user that the processes have been reaped
+    - Display a message to the user that the processes have been reaped

 Reference: `waitpid(2)` with a PID of -1 and the `WNOHANG` option

-As an additional challenge, add in support to trap `SIGTSTP` (Ctrl-Z) and have it change the child program that is currently running into a background process.
+As an **optional** additional challenge, add in support to trap `SIGTSTP` (Ctrl-Z) and have it change the child program that is currently running into a background process.

 ### Task 8.
 Input and output redirection